 We now describe our approach.
-It is deeply motivated by the work of Baladi-Vall\'ee \cite{bv} on dynamics of continued fraction.
+It is deeply motivated by the work of Baladi--Vall\'ee \cite{bv} on dynamics of continued fraction.
 Let us briefly outline their result and strategy for the proof.

-Regarding the length $\ell$ of continued fraction expansion of a rational number as a random variable on $\Sigma_M$, it has been expected that $\ell$ follows the asymptotic Gaussian distribution as $M$ goes to infinity.
-The first prominent result goes back to Hensley \cite{hensley} who obtains a partial result on the problem in an average setting, i.e., one for $\Omega_M$.
-Baladi-Vall\'ee have proved the average version in full generality, based on the dynamical analysis of Euclidean algorithm.

-Baladi-Vall\'ee established the quasi-power behavior of moment generating function $\Eb[\exp(w\ell )|\Omega_M]$, which ensures the asymptotic Gaussian distribution of $\ell$ (Theorem \ref{hwang}).
-More precisely, they study a Dirichlet series whose coefficients are essentially the moment generating functions $\Eb[\exp(w\ell)|\Sigma_n]$:
+Baladi--Vall\'ee established the quasi-power behavior of a moment generating function $\Eb[\exp(w\ell )|\Omega_M]$, which ensures the asymptotic Gaussian distribution of $\ell$ (See Theorem \ref{hk:hwang}).
+More precisely, they studied a Dirichlet series whose coefficients are essentially given by the moment generating function $\Eb[\exp(w\ell)|\Sigma_n]$:

 for two complex variables $s,w$ with $\Re s>1$ and $|w|$ being sufficiently small.
 The desired estimate then follows from the Tauberian argument on $L(s,w)$.
-To this end, they settled the analytic properties of the poles of the Dirichlet series $L(s,w)$ and the estimates on its growth in a vertical strip.
-A crucial observation made in Baladi-Vall\'ee \cite{bv} is that a weighted transfer operator plays a central role in settling the necessary properties of $L(s,w)$.
+To this end, they settled the analytic properties of the poles of the Dirichlet series $L(s,w)$ and uniform estimates on its growth in a vertical strip.
+Their crucial observation is that the weighted transfer operator plays a central role in settling the necessary properties of $L(s,w)$.